-1005 BLUE PLANET.
-17 years and under
+17 years and under.

-FON WITH FEDWERS

-TOWNS

-An arrangement of FOLIAGE from the SOMERSET COUNTRYSIDE in an unusual container.
-Can include berries and seed heads but NO flowers.
+An arrangement of FLOWERS and FOLIAGE on a FUN and GAMES theme.
+Please try to use an alternative to floral foam as this is not biodegradeable.
 Must be made up by the exhibitor in the marquee.
 17 years and under.
 The LEN MEUX MEMORIAL TROPHY will be awarded to the winner of this class.

-2022 winner: Cara Deacon.
+2023 winner: Lani Clarke.

+1007 A COLLECTION OF HERBS.

+Display imaginatively with a

+FUN theme, a minimum of four

+kinds in water with labels.
+17

+years and under.
+May be

+brought ready assembled.

+THE MRS GAY PENNY CUP

+will be awarded for the best

+exhibit.

-- 1008 Grow three SUNFLOWERS and display imaginatively.
+2023 winner: Lani Clarke.
+1008 Grow three SUNFLOWERS and display imaginatively.
 17 years and under.
-May be brought ready assembled. - 1009 Grow CRESS in a recycled container.
-11 years and under. - Make a FOREST COLLAGE using foliage, bark, twigs etc that you would find on the ground in a forest or in the woods.
-17 years and under - A HEDGEHOG made predominantly from any natural plant material.
+May be brought ready assembled.

+1009 Grow CRESS in a recycled container with a games theme.
+11 years and under.

+1010 Make a COLLAGE of a CIRCUS.
+Size A3.
+17 years and under.

+A CLOWN made predominantly from any natural plant material.
 Vegetables, fruit, seeds, nuts, etc. can be used.
 Some extra craft items can be used to enhance your exhibit.
 NOT to be painted.
 NO pasta.
-7 years and under. - A TRICYCLE made predominantly from any natural plant material.
+7 years and under.

+A TROPHY made predominantly from any natural plant material.
 Vegetables, fruit, seeds, nuts, etc. can be used.
 Some extra craft items can be used to enhance your exhibit.
 NOT to be painted.
 NO pasta.
-17 years and under. - 1013 A GARDEN POND on an tray.
+17 years and under.

+1013 A GARDEN on a PLATE with a SPORTING theme.
 Must be made up by the exhibitor in the marquee.
-11 years and under. - 1014 Make a BUG HOUSE/HOTEL using old tin cans.
+11 years and under.

+1014 Make a BUG HOUSE/HOTEL using any type of balls.
 17 years and under.

 The BINDLEY TROPHY will be awarded to the best exhibit in classes 1008 to 1014.
-2022 winner: Adeline Howe.
+2023 winner: Jacob Shopland.